 At VenatoRx, we are pursuing novel chemical approaches to treat bacterial and viral infections.
 All of our investigational molecules were discovered internally.

 Over many decades, bacteria have developed resistance to beta-lactam (BL) antibiotics by producing enzymes called beta-lactamases, which attack and destroy BL antibiotics.
 Today, over 70% of hospital based infections caused by gram-negative bacteria are associated with an antibiotic resistant organism.1 To overcome this resistance, BL antibiotics have been combined with protective beta-lactamase inhibitors (BLI).
 Unfortunately, existing BLIs are not sufficiently effective against the rapidly emerging extended spectrum beta-lactamases (ESBLs) and carbapenem-hydrolyzing beta-lactamases (carbapenemases).
 In addition, there are no approved BL based antibiotics that work against the metallo-beta-lactamase-producing superbugs carrying NDM or VIM.

 Our lead agent, VNRX-5133, is a unique non-beta-lactam BLI with potent and selective activity against both serine- and metallo-beta-lactamases.
-VNRX-5133, in combination with an undisclosed BL, has the potential to provide a best-in-class broad-spectrum treatment option for infections caused by:
+VNRX-5133, in a fixed combination with the 4th generation cephalosporin Cefepime, has the potential to provide a best-in-class broad-spectrum treatment option for infections caused by: